Reggie Jackson: Kansas City / Oakland Athletics (1967–1975)

 Jackson helped the Athletics win the pennant again in 1973, and was named Most Valuable Player of the American League for the season.
-The A's defeated the New York Mets in seven hard-fought games in the World Series.
-This time, Jackson was not only able to play, but his performance led to his being awarded the Series' MVP award.
+The A's defeated the New York Mets in seven hard-fought games in the World Series, and Jackson earned the Series' MVP award.
 In the third inning of that seventh game, which ended in a 5–2 score, the A's jumped out to a 4–0 lead as both Bert Campaneris and Jackson hit two-run home runs off Jon Matlack—the only two home runs Oakland hit the entire Series.
 The A's won the World Series again in 1974, defeating the Los Angeles Dodgers in five games.

 Besides hitting 254 home runs in nine years with the Athletics, Jackson was also no stranger to controversy or conflict in Oakland.
 Sports author Dick Crouser wrote, "When the late Al Helfer was broadcasting the Oakland A's games, he was not too enthusiastic about Reggie Jackson's speed or his hustle.
 Once, with Jackson on third, teammate Rick Monday hit a long home run.
 'Jackson should score easily on that one,' commented Helfer.
 Crouser also noted that, "Nobody seems to be neutral on Reggie Jackson.
 You're either a fan or a detractor."
 When teammate Darold Knowles was asked if Jackson was a hotdog (i.e., a show-off), he famously replied, "There isn't enough mustard in the world to cover Reggie Jackson."

 In February 1974, Jackson won an arbitration case for a $135,000 salary for the season, nearly doubling his previous year's $70,000.
 On June 5, outfielder Billy North and Jackson engaged in a clubhouse fight at Detroit's Tiger Stadium.
 Jackson injured his shoulder, and catcher Ray Fosse, attempting to separate the combatants, suffered a crushed disk in his neck, costing him three months on the disabled list.
 In October, the A's went on to win a third consecutive World Series.